Mīria George (Te Arawa, Ngāti Awa (Aotearoa), Tumutevarovaro, Enuamanu (Kūki ‘Āirani)) is a poet, and writer, director, producer of theatre and film.

-In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Award.
+In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Prize.

-In 2021, as part of Tawata Productions’ current programme, Mīria has created and directed Big Hair, Don’t Care, a webseries that celebrates and innovates conversations with Māori, Pasifika and women of colour artists of theatre and film.
+In 2022, as part of Tawata Productions’ current programme, Mīria created and directed Big Hair, Don’t Care, a web-series that celebrates and innovates conversations with Māori, Pasifika and women of colour artists of theatre and film.

-Alongside Hone Kouka, Mīria is the co-founder and co-director of Māori, Pacific and international Indigenous theatre and dance platform, Kia Mau Festival.
+Alongside Hone Kouka, Mīria is the co-founder and Executive Director of Māori, Pacific and international Indigenous performance platform, Kia Mau Festival.